atomix/atomix/README.md

 resource state changes with clients, and this information can often be used to manage state changes in terms of sessions as well.

-Some Copycat resources expose a configurable `PersistenceLevel` for resource state change operations.
-The persistence level specifies whether a state change is associated directly with the client's `Session`.
+Some Copycat resources expose a configurable `PersistenceMode` for resource state change operations.
+The persistence mode specifies whether a state change is associated directly with the client's `Session`.
-Copycat exposes two persistence levels:
+Copycat exposes two persistence modes:
-* `PersistenceLevel.PERSISTENT` - State changes persist across session changes
+* `PersistenceMode.PERSISTENT` - State changes persist across session changes
-* `PersistenceLevel.EPHEMERAL` - State changes are associated directly with the session that created them
+* `PersistenceMode.EPHEMERAL` - State changes are associated directly with the session that created them

-The `EPHEMERAL` persistence level allows resource state changes to be reflected only as long as the session that created them remains alive.
-For instance, if a `DistributedMap` key is set with `PersistenceLevel.EPHEMERAL`, the key will disappear from the map when the session that created it expires or is otherwise closed.
+The `EPHEMERAL` persistence mode allows resource state changes to be reflected only as long as the session that created them remains alive.
+For instance, if a `DistributedMap` key is set with `PersistenceMode.EPHEMERAL`, the key will disappear from the map when the session that created it expires or is otherwise closed.

 #### Consistency model